 Tip #6: Begin the cleanup and mitigation process

-You can use a shop-vac to remove any standing water.
-Then, use mop and towels to eliminate the remaining water or moisture.
+You can use a shop vac to remove any standing water.
+Then, use a mop and towels to eliminate the remaining water or moisture.
 To dry out the affected area, set up fans and dehumidifiers.
 If it is not humid outside, you may open windows and doors to allow air circulation.
 Disinfect the area with bleach and water solution.
-It is also necessary to inspect the once was water-damaged area for mold growth.
+It is also necessary to inspect the once water-damaged area for mold growth.
 Repair or restore damaged walls, ceilings, and flooring.
 If necessary, repaint affected walls and ceilings.

 Tip #7: Contact water damage restoration professionals

 In any water events, it is best to have a restoration partner on-site to help you secure and restore your property to its pre-damaged condition.
 Water damage restoration professionals are equipped with advanced tools and methods that are efficient in restoring water damaged properties.
 They value your property just like you do.
-They attended training on how to deal with any size of a disaster.
+They attended training on how to deal with any size of the disaster.
 Moreover, they are also quick in action.

-Water Damage Restoration By Superior Restoration
+Water Damage Restoration Tips By Superior Restoration

 With over a decade of experience restoring residential and commercial properties, we have developed and acquired the best practices in the restoration industry.
 Our technicians are certified by the Institute of Inspection, Cleaning, and Restoration Certification (IICRC).
 It means that our technicians have undergone professional training.